omalleyian/jenkins-containerization/readme/JenkinsDockerReadme.md

 MASSIVELY SIMPLIFIED

-# Setup

-Fork the primary Jenkins docker repo at https://github.com/jenkinsci/docker and clone it.

-Copy the Dockerfile-centos to Dockerfile-centos7.

-Edit the first line in the file `FROM centos` to specify a centos7 tag.

-Build with this command:
-`docker build -t jenkins:centos7 -f Dockerfile-centos7 .`

-# Run
+## Run

 Example command:
 `docker run --name myjenkins -p 8080:8080 -p 50000:50000 jenkins:centos7`

+## Images Breakdown

+- Basics

+  - Flow of images OS > Basic > CASC

+  - Seperated out to keep changes to any one single image minimal

+### OS Image

+- Used to update the version of operating system we are using

+- Keeps OS updates seperate from software or package updates

+### Basic Image

+- When building titled as basicjenkins:version tag.
+Example" `basicjenkins:v1`

+- Docker image that is being built by our team.
+It is a fork off the jenkins docker project

+- Jenkins docker project is being built with Centos 7 instead of Debian

+- When building containers, you should use this image as the base for building new images

+- Uses the OS image as its base, pulls that image in and builds off it

+#### Setup

+1. Fork the primary Jenkins docker repo at https://github.com/jenkinsci/docker and clone it.

+2. Copy the Dockerfile-centos to Dockerfile-centos7.

+3. Edit the first line in the file with a valid centos7 tag.
+Example: `FROM centos:centos7.7.1908`

+4. Build with this command: `docker build -t jenkins:centos7 -f Dockerfile-centos7 .`

+- **NOTE**: the tag specifies the build name and version > `name:tag`

+### CASC Image

+- When building titled as jenkinscasc:version tag.
+Example" `jenkinscasc:v1`

+- Image being used to store every iteration of the Jenkins Configuration as Code (CASC)

+- Each time a change is made to this project the version will be incremented

+- Only "good" versions should be tagged, meaning no development tags

+- Change log needs to be updated with each change if a version is being incremented

+#### Building Container

+1. Go to repository that has Dockerfile for CASC

+2. Build new image for that repository: `docker build -t jenkinscasc:v1 .`

+3. Run the container with the following command: `docker run --name jenkinscasc -v /bin/docker:/bin/docker -v /var/run/docker.sock:/var/run/docker.sock -v /root/.ssh/:/jenkins/.ssh -p 8080:8080/tcp -p 5000:5000 jenkinscasc:v1`

+##### NOTES ABOUT THE RUN COMMAND

+- `-v` is used to specify voluems that are mounted from the host.
+Docker is mounted so that jenkins can create sibling containers

+- `-p` flag is used to map ports from the container to the host, the port will still need to be exposed to the host from inside the dockerfile